All Episodes

 health and just being just just having having an awareness of

-overly creatively genius out It all comes with a price.
+overly creatively genius out.
+It all comes with a price.

 (01:06:11):

-You.
-Know what everyone's going
+You know what everyone's going through.

-True.
 It's crazy.
+Damn.

-Damn, well, there goes my life insurance.
+Well, there was my life insurance.

 (01:06:32):